 The last non-supplemental pre-burn objective is to set up and georeference reflective plates for nadir thermal plots.
 The plates act as ground control points for georeferencing all UAV-derived products, a known location and distance measurement, and help the pilot orient the UAV during imagery acquisition.
 Polished aluminum 'pizza pans' work notably well for our purposes as they contrast against the forest floor in the RGB light spectrum.
 Aluminum has a very low emissivity, so the pans also contrast well against fire in the infrared imagery.
-During the nadir plot data collection, four plates are placed in the center, north, east, and south directions, and high-resolution GPS points, preferably from an RTK (real-time kinematic) platform, collected from the middle each plate.
-The asymmetrical shape help the pilot center the drone directly over the nadir plot during fire imagery collection, and it is important to choose a plot location where the plates will be visible to the UAV.
-In dense canopy situations, additional plates should be added, and an inner "nested" plot design on a smaller scale can be useful for orientation and fire behavior metrics.
+During the nadir plot data collection, we placed four plates in the center, north, east, and south directions, and high-resolution GPS points, preferably from an RTK (real-time kinematic) platform, were collected from the middle each plate.
+The asymmetrical shape help the pilot center the UAV directly over the nadir plot during fire imagery collection, and it is important to choose a plot location where the plates will be visible to the UAV.
+In dense canopy situations, additional plates were added, and an inner ``nested'' plot design on a smaller scale was utilized for orientation and fire behavior metrics.

 Supplemental data were gathered to help further describe fuel conditions at the research sites.
-The use of portable weather stations with high sampling and recording rates may be placed around the area to be burned for more site-specific temperature, relative humidity, and wind speed and direction data during the burn.
-Fuel moisture samples can be collected throughout the identified thermal plot area, at varying heights within the fuel bed.
-The use of clip plots may be utilized outside the plot area to get actual fuel loading data, and other supplemental non-destructive fuel loading data collection methodology, such as Photoload \cite{Photoload}, may be implemented to help further describe the fuel bed within the area of focus.
+The use of portable weather stations with high sampling and recording rates were placed around the area to be burned for more site-specific temperature, relative humidity, and wind speed and direction data during the burn.
+Fuel moisture samples were collected throughout the identified thermal plot area, at varying heights within the fuel bed.
+The use of clip plots was utilized outside the plot area to get actual fuel loading data, and other supplemental non-destructive fuel loading data collection methodology, such as Photoload \cite{Photoload}, was implemented to help further describe the fuel bed within the area of focus.